AvramRobert/buccaneer/README.md

 #### For the impatient
 The general idea in buccaneer is that you define commands very similarly to how functions are defined in typed programming languages.
+They are associations between a signature and a function block.

 Let's start off by writing a simple command that adds two numbers together: